wang-q/intspan/README.md

     -V, --version    Prints version information

 SUBCOMMANDS:
     combine     Combine multiple sets of runlists in a yaml file compare     Compare 1 YAML file against others convert     Convert runlist file to ranges file cover       Output covers on chromosomes
-    genome     Convert chr.size to runlists
+    coverage    Output detailed depths of coverages on chromosomes genome      Convert chr.size to runlists
     gff         Convert gff3 to covers on chromosomes help        Prints this message or the help of the given subcommand(s) merge       Merge runlist yaml files
     range       Convert runlist file to ranges file some        Extract some records from a runlist yaml file span        Operate spans in a YAML file split       Split a runlist yaml file
     stat        Coverage on chromosomes for runlists
     statop      Coverage on chromosomes for one YAML crossed another

 ```